 #oc label secret unixchipssecret env=test

-secret "unixchipssecret" labele
+secret "unixchipssecret" labeled

 #oc get secrets --show-labels=true